PREVIEW: Poems of South Dakota

 “I was hoping to make sure that I had enough poems for the book and in fact I got hundreds of submissions, so I had plenty of poems to choose from,” Stewart-Nunez said.

-Coming up in Friday’s Eye on KELOLAND at ten, we introduce you to the poet laureate and how this idea came about.
+Coming up in tonight’s Eye on KELOLAND at 10 p.m., we’ll introduce you to the poet laureate and how this idea came about.